 Size: Field: 25″ x 30″; OA: 65″ x 42.75″

 From Xam Tai, in Houa Phan province, this nicely woven, old two-panel blanket has naturally-dyed black cotton supplementary weft designs on a foundation of silk warps with cotton wefts.
 The attractive design includes a variety of diamonds alternating with rows of stylized plant forms.
 The middle doesn’t quite match up, but forms an interesting meander design.
 Probably 50+ years old, this piece is in excellent condition.
 A border and backing of handwoven hemp has been recently added.

 Size: Field: 49″ x 29″; OA: 63″ x 43.75″

-Finely woven of handspun cotton thread, this blanket from Muang Vaen, an area famous for skillful weaving in Xam Nuea comprises two panels with a newly-added handwoven natural hemp backing and border.
+Finely woven of handspun cotton thread, this handsome blanket is from Muang Vaen, an area famous for skillful weaving in Xam Nuea.
+It comprises two panels with a newly-added handwoven natural hemp backing and border.
 The natural and black thread on this one is especially fine and allows more intricate detail as can be seen in the various diamond motifs and their concentric outlines.
 The motifs match quite well at the center seam making a pleasingly graphic composition.
 Condition is excellent.

 Size: 71 in. x 36 in. overall / 60 in. x 25 in. without border

 This wild and crazy blanket comprises two narrow panels of handspun cotton with supplementary weft designs in cotton and silk.
 The zany designs appear to be a sampler of weaving motifs, with each one done with a pattern repeat, but few repetitions of designs.
 Lighthearted and fun, this would be especially attractive used to decorate a child’s room.
 Condition is excellent; a handwoven hemp border and backing is a recent addition.